Emerging Technologies Terminology — A Living Guide

 A term used by some to describe actions they believe could restore the earth system to a safe, sustainable and productive state.
 (Note: there is no scientific consensus on what this state would be.)

-Some have used the term with regards to technologies which might otherwise be described as Solar Geoengineering, e.g. with regards to the “restoration” of Arctic sea ice.
+Some have used the term with regards to technologies which might otherwise be described as Solar Radiation Modification, e.g. with regards to the “restoration” of Arctic sea ice.
 This reframing is not universally accepted.

-The idea that a country might seek or threaten to counteract the effect of Solar Geoengineering through technical means.
+The idea that a country might seek or threaten to counteract the effect of Solar Radiation Modification through technical means.
 This could include countervailing a cooling impact with a warming agent, or neutralising it with a physical disruption.

-The IPCC’s 5th assessment report glossary defines Mitigation as “human intervention to reduce the sources or enhance the sinks of greenhouse gases.”
-It also includes interventions to reduce the sources of other substances, such as particulate matter emissions that can directly alter the radiation balance.
+The IPCC’s Special Report on Global Warming of 1.5°C defines Mitigation (of climate change) as “a human intervention to reduce emissions or enhance the sinks of greenhouse gases.
+Note that this encompasses carbon dioxide removal (CDR) options.”
 Mitigation is the first priority for action to address climate change, according to scientific consensus.

-A term used in the Geoengineering context to describe the risk that debating or researching Carbon Removal or Solar Geoengineering technologies might lead society to believe it can reduce the urgency of Mitigation efforts, and potentially perpetuate reliance on fossil fuels.
+A term used in the Geoengineering context to describe the risk that debating or researching Carbon Dioxide Removal or Solar Radiation Modification technologies might lead society to believe it can reduce the urgency of Mitigation efforts, and potentially perpetuate reliance on fossil fuels.

-Outdoor Experimentation / Testing / Deployment of Solar Geoengineering
+Outdoor Experimentation / Testing / Deployment of Solar Radiation Modification

-Differentiating outdoor experimentation from testing and deployment is particularly important for Solar Geoengineering.
+Differentiating outdoor experimentation from testing and deployment is particularly important for Solar Radiation Modification.
 With outdoor experiments expected to begin soon for Stratospheric Aerosol Injection, Marine Cloud Brightening and Arctic Restoration, defining the lines becomes an issue for urgent consideration.

-Scientists say it is not possible to test certain Solar Geoengineering technologies at a scale below what effectively amounts to deployment, but that small scale, low-impact outdoor experimentation is possible.
+Scientists say it is not possible to test certain Solar Radiation Modification technologies at a scale below what effectively amounts to deployment, but that small scale, low-impact outdoor experimentation is possible.
 There are nonetheless concerns that outdoor experimentation could lead down a Slippery Slope to eventual deployment.

 Some scientists have proposed specific physical delineators whereby any impact below a certain level is to be considered experimentation, and anything above a certain higher level is to be considered deployment.
 There is no consensus yet on these delineators.